 This program from the County of Wellington operates a native tree nursery and has provided thousands of tree seedlings to the Ignatius Old-Growth Forest project, free of charge, in its effort to expand tree cover in the County.

 One function of the GRCA is to oversee water resources within the Grand River Watershed.
-They worked closely with the Ignatius Jesuit Centre in preparing and completing the dam removal from Marden Creek.
+They worked closely with the Ignatius Jesuit Centre in preparing and completing the dam removal from Marden Creek and contribute funds to OGF planting initiatives through their Rural Water Quality Program.
 GRCA staff have also made themselves available for forestry consultation.

 The Speed Valley Chapter of Trout Unlimited Canada is dedicated to helping improve water quality and restore habitat for the small, fragile Brook trout population in the hopes of stabilizing and growing the population in Marden Creek.

 The Ontario Ministry of the Environment and Climate Change administered the Great Lakes Guardian Community Fund to support its ongoing commitment to the protection and restoration of the ecological health of the Great Lakes and St. Lawrence River Basin.
 Their funding support in 2016-2017 recognized the Ignatius Old-Growth Forest project’s strategic plan through the ongoing restoration of the Marden Creek and its associated wetlands, which sustain the Grand River watershed and, eventually, the Great Lakes and St. Lawrence River Basin.